npm/npmo-docs/troubleshooting/faq.md

 ```

-Above CA settings will override the default "real world" certificate authority lookups that npm uses.
+The above `cafile` setting will override the default "real world" certificate authority lookups that npm uses.
 If you try and use any public npm registries via https that aren't signed by your CA certificate, you will get errors.

 If you need to support both public https npm registries as well as your own, you could use [curl's Mozilla based CA bundle](https://curl.haxx.se/docs/caextract.html) and append your CA cert to the cacert.pem file.